In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 The output may look similar to the image below.

-Luckily, this motherboard is doing a great job of putting the GPUs in separate IOMMU groups and their audio devices; in this case, we have two groups, Groups 14 and 15.
+Luckily, this motherboard is doing a great job of putting the GPUs in separate IOMMU groups with their audio devices; in this case, we have two groups, groups 14 and 15.
+If the motherboard’s firmware were to add other devices to these groups, it would be instant game over.
+Without the associated severe security risk, we can’t separate the devices we need.

-But since that’s not the case, let’s continue
+However, that’s not the case, so let’s continue.

 Adding Kernel Parameters